bitnami/charts/bitnami/opensearch/README.md

 ### To 9.0.0

-Elasticsearch master nodes store the cluster status at `/bitnami/elasticsearch/data`.
-Among other things this includes the UUID of the elasticsearch cluster.
+Opensearch master nodes store the cluster status at `/bitnami/opensearch/data`.
+Among other things this includes the UUID of the opensearch cluster.
 Without a persistent data store for this data, the UUID of a cluster could change if k8s node(s) hosting the es master nodes go down and are scheduled on some other master node.
 In the event that this happens, the data nodes will no longer be able to join a cluster as the uuid changed resulting in a broken cluster.

 To resolve such issues, PVC's are now attached for master node data persistence.